-Hue, located in central Vietnam, was home to the Nguyen dynasty and the capital of Vietnam until 1945.
+Hue, located in central Vietnam, was home to the Nguyen dynasty and it was the capital of Vietnam until 1945.
 The Imperial City, a UNESCO World Heritage Site, is what attracts visitors to the city of Hue.
 Scattered along the Perfume River sits the tombs of past emperors.

-Hue, Vietnam in Photos:
+Hue, Vietnam in Photos

 Entering the Imperial City